ravichugh/sketch-n-sketch/notes/interfacenotes.md

 ## Syncing

+* Have Model track inputExp
 * Create function to generate static/not manipulable text box and image
 * Have Model track if we're in a manipulable state or not
 * Insert Sync button
+* Have Sync event call sync on inputExp, inputVal, and workingVal
-* Modify View code to generate stack of static renderings upon
+* Modify View code to generate stack of static renderings upon being called in static mode, which are in possibleChanges
+* Have static rendering come along with a button and an ID
+* Make new Event called SelectChoice or something to that effect that takes a choice ID
+* Have SelectChoice make the chosen element of possibleChanges the new input/working quantities and clear out the old possibilities